rez39/rez39.github.io/_pages/cv.md

 Work experience
 ======
-* Texas Instruments July 2022 – July 2023
+* Texas Instruments July 2022 – July 2023\
-• Digital Design Engineer - Physical Design Bengaluru, India
+  Digital Design Engineer - Physical Design Bengaluru, India\
-• Worked on three micro partitions’ block-level synthesis, top-level synthesis, LEC closure and ECOs implementation for 45nm process high-performance microcontroller SITARA AM263P.
+  * Worked on three micro partitions’ block-level synthesis, top-level synthesis, LEC closure and ECOs implementation for 45nm process high-performance microcontroller SITARA AM263P.\
-• Worked on RTL to GDSII implementation of a sub-block and parallelly handled the top-level synthesis for SITARA AM261.
+  * Worked on RTL to GDSII implementation of a sub-block and parallelly handled the top-level synthesis for SITARA AM261.
 Also, worked on STA and constraints coding./
-* Innopark Nov 2021 – Jan 2022
+* Innopark Nov 2021 – Jan 2022\
-• Embedded Firmware Programmer Intern Hyderabad, India
+ Embedded Firmware Programmer Intern Hyderabad, India\
-• Worked on STM32 and ESP32 based device which involves BLE and WiFi communication and cloud communication using mobile app
+  * Worked on STM32 and ESP32 based device which involves BLE and WiFi communication and cloud communication using mobile app
-* Texas Instruments May 2021 – July 2021
+* Texas Instruments May 2021 – July 2021\
-• Digital Design Intern - Physical Design Bengaluru, India
+  Digital Design Intern - Physical Design Bengaluru, India\
-• Developed a service to automatically retrieve set of information related to RTL synthesis using Cadence Genus.
+  * Developed a service to automatically retrieve set of information related to RTL synthesis using Cadence Genus.

 Skills
 ======